 Back bacon, being lean, has a chewy texture.
 The first time I made these sliders, we found that it made the slider a bit difficult to bite into.
 So next time, I cut the bacon medallions into strips.
 Problem solved.

 These are pretty Canadian, eh?
 Mushroom sliders are a perfect appetizer for any kind of meal.
 They can also be a meal on their own (then everyone has more than one) if you serve them with fries or a salad.
 No, I didn't win the contest.
-But this recipe is still a winner no matter what.
+But this recipe is still a winner in my books, and, I hope, yours too!

 - 2 tbsp olive oil